Ascidiacea

-Ascidiacea, commonly known as the ascidians or sea squirts, is a paraphyletic class in the subphylum Tunicata of sac-like marine invertebrate filter feeders.
+Ascidiacea, commonly known as the ascidians or sea squirts, is a paraphyletic class (biology) in the subphylum Tunicata of sac-like marine (ocean) invertebrate filter feeders.
 Ascidians are characterized by a tough outer test or "tunic" made of the polysaccharide cellulose.

 Ascidians are found all over the world, usually in shallow water with salinities over 2.5%.
-While members of the Thaliacea (salps, doliolids and pyrosomes) and Appendicularia (larvaceans) swim freely like plankton, sea squirts are sessile animals after their larval phase: they then remain firmly attached to their substratum, such as rocks and shells.
+While members of the Thaliacea (salps, doliolids and pyrosomes) and Appendicularia (larvaceans) swim freely like plankton, sea squirts are sessility (zoology) animals after their larval phase: they then remain firmly attached to their substrate (marine biology), such as rocks and shells.

 There are 2,300 species of ascidians and three main types: solitary ascidians, social ascidians that form clumped communities by attaching at their bases, and compound ascidians that consist of many small individuals (each individual is called a zooid) forming large colonies.

 Sea squirts feed by taking in water through a tube, the oral siphon.
 The water enters the mouth and pharynx, flows through mucus-covered gill slits (also called pharyngeal stigmata) into a water chamber called the atrium, then exits through the atrial siphon.

 Some authors now include the thaliaceans in Ascidiacea, making it monophyletic.